aws/aws-msk-iam-auth/README.md

 ### Retries while getting credentials
 In some scenarios the IAM credentials might be transiently unavailable.
 This will cause the connection to fail, which might in some cases cause the client application to stop.
-So, in version `1.1.3` the library retries loading the credentials when it gets an `SkdClientException` (which wraps most `AWS SDK` client side exceptions).
+So, in version `1.1.3` the library retries loading the credentials when it gets an `SdkClientException` (which wraps most `AWS SDK` client side exceptions).
 Since the retries do not impact the fault-free path and we had heard of user issues around random failures loading credentials (e.g.: [#59](https://github.com/aws/aws-msk-iam-auth/issues/59), maybe [#51](https://github.com/aws/aws-msk-iam-auth/issues/51) ), we decided to change the default behavior